 Want to feel the indulgence of a health spa from the comfort of your home?
 Steam showers equipped with digital controls and a small steam generator can produce a luxurious sauna-like experience that can leave you feeling relaxed and renewed.

 If you are installing a steam shower, you might want to consider the perks of installing a steam door in the shower cubicle.
-To get the facts straight, the steam door is steamproof from all the ends of the door from the floor to ceiling to contain the steam inside the shower cubicle.
+To get the facts straight, the steam door is steam proof from all sides from the floor to ceiling to contain the steam inside the shower cubicle.

-Usually, steam doors can come in many design styles, from glass bypass (sliding) doors to square airtight pivot doors.
+Usually, steam doors can come in many design styles, from glass bypass (sliding) to square airtight pivot styles.

 This custom shower steam door has curved glass at the top, opening to an expansive bathroom layout with a free-standing tub and cream color vanity with a curved mirror.